- About Hevo

-Log into your PostgreSQL database as a user with
+Log in to your PostgreSQL database using any SQL client like DataGrip as a

-Enter the following commands to give accesses to the database user:
+Enter the following commands to provide access to the database user:

-GRANT CONNECT ON DATABASE <database_name> TO <database_username>; GRANT USAGE ON DATABASE <database_name> TO <database_username>; GRANT SELECT ON DATABASE <database_name> TO <database_username>;
+GRANT CONNECT ON DATABASE <database_name> TO <database_username>; GRANT USAGE ON SCHEMA <schema_name> TO <database_username>;

 Alter the schema’s default privileges to grant

 ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO <database_username>;